Rotair/AirAndFlight/Aerosmith Rate Table 1270vs/README.md

     pip install -r requirements.txt

+### Testing

+For testing we need a virtual COM port.
+For windows we use

+python -m unittest test

+python -m unittest discover

 ### Hardware Requirements
 You will need an RS 232 to USB converter.
 There are plenty of brands to choose from however it important to consider the chip that will be doing the conversion.
 FTDI makes all an all-in-one package and has readily available drivers.